Your Classroom’s Free Ticket to Thought-Provoking Theatre

 Click here for Classroom Activities.

-• We are able to provide classroom activities and one month’s access to a performance recording to high school classrooms at no cost.
+- We are able to provide classroom activities and access to a performance recording for one semester to high school and CUNY/SUNY classrooms at no cost.

-• Passwords required to view performance recordings are changed at 5pm EST/EDT on the last weekday of each month.
+- Passwords required to view performance recordings are changed at 5pm EST/EDT on the last day of the semester.

-• Performance recording links and passwords will be emailed to the teacher on the first weekday of the month for which they have registered.
+- Performance recording links and passwords will be emailed to the teacher within five business days of registration and on the first day of the requested semester.